 - decline paying employees for “accrued vacation time” if/when they quit working or get fired (as discussed in the next section)

-However, employers are obligated to abide by their own vacation policies as spelled out in employee handbooks or contracts.
+However, employers with less than 50 employees are obligated to abide by their own vacation policies as spelled out in employee handbooks or contracts.
 For example, employers cannot promise employees that their unused vacation time rolls over to the next accounting period and then implement a “use it or lose it” policy with no warning.1

 “Vacation pay” refers to paid leave given to an employee.
 Many companies’ leave policies permit employees to gradually accrue this paid time off as they rack up hours worked.